rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### policyobjs
 Returns status for all objects at a specified timestamp.

-- There are 21 arguments.
+- There are 30 arguments.
     - day - System.String: Day in the format (YYYY-MM-DD).
     - timezone - System.String
     - workloadTypes - list of DataGovObjectTypes: Types of workloads that can be used for filtering query results.
     - sortBy - System.String: Name of the column to sort result by.
-    - sortOrder - SortOrder: Sorting order for the results.
+    - sortOrder - SortOrder: Sort order of result.
     - analysisStatusesFilter - list of AnalysisStatuss: List of analysis statuses used for filtering results.
     - policyIdsFilter - list of System.Strings: List of policies used for filtering results.
     - riskLevelsFilter - list of RiskLevelTypes: List of risk levels used for filtering results.